denten-books/plain-text/main.md

 # Part 2

 ## 2.1 Processing Words, Human-Computer Interfaces
+The early development of word processing promised revolutionary potential.
+Now, dumb boxes.
+How did we get to this point?
+Literary scholars lost connection with textuality at its material basis.
+And the discipline of software engineering works in the service not humanity.
+Heidegger and his typewriter.

 Containing an argument for text as an interface between human and machine.
 History of combinatorial languages and logic.
 Stack as a model of communication

 "Pen is Mightier than a Sword" by Pam A. Mueller and Daniel M. Oppenheimer.